-Millwrights are often described as jack of all trades as they are expected to install, maintain and repair all types of machinery and heavy mechanical equipment in almost any industry.
-They work from plans and blueprints and install equipment and align parts or components.
+The Millwright Foundation training prepares students for entry-level employment.
+Millwrights are often described as jack of all trades as they are expected to install, maintain and repair all types of machinery and heavy mechanical equipment in various industries.
+They work from plans and blueprints, install equipment and align parts or components.

 BCIT also offers the Apprenticeship Technical Training in millwright.

 Kylie Golden, BCIT Student, gives us a closer look at the Millwright Program.

 The potential for entry into a millwright apprenticeship is good at this time.
 The expertise gained in this entry-level course is suitable for application to other trades and almost all industries.
 A graduate from this course should expect entry-level employment until an apprenticeship becomes available.

 Anywhere that machinery exists there is usually work for a millwright.
 Employment for millwrights is mainly centred on the major BC industries: mining, pulp mills, wood processing and petrochemical plants, with smaller numbers being employed in the manufacturing field and the food processing industry.
 The construction industry also employs millwrights on short- and long-term contracts where their main function is the installation of equipment.